NathanielRose/design-Docs/Designs/Relative-Paths/README.md

 ```

 Limitations:

 - Modifying the terraform output files.
-- Added complexity with symlink alias which prevents ease of simply running terraform commands on native machine
+- Added complexity with symlink alias which prevents ease of simply running

-### 2.4 Native Terraform Plugins

-- TBD
+  terraform commands on native machine